 You certainly don’t have to wear a hat with your costume.
 I sometimes just style my hair kind of “messy” Victorian and toss on a hair accessory such as a feather clip, bow, or large jewelry piece.

 Steampunk Goggles or Sunglasses

 What would a Steampunk costume be without goggles?
-Of all the essential items this is the most classic one to include yet (confession time) I never included them in any of my costumes.
+Of all the essential items, this is the most classic one to include, and yet (confession time) I never included them in any of my costumes.
 Why?
 Because people who make their own goggles always have really awesome looking ones.
 My store-bought pair just doesn’t look as good.
 One of these days I will get crafty and use one of the many tutorials online to transform my boring goggles into fabulous Steampunk goggles (shop goggles here).

 “More is better” when it comes to Steampunk costume accessories.
 The more “stuff” you can load on, the cooler your costume becomes.
 Steampunk jewelry is one way to add more “stuff” that also makes a great conversation starter.
 I always get compliments on the jewelry and accessories I wear.
 Consider a necklace or choker, a bracelet or wrist cuff, earrings or ear cuff, and a big brooch/pin.
 Consider jewelry made of lace or brass with motifs of gears, clocks, trains, hot air balloons, birds, insects, keys, globes, and cameos.
-There is a lot of great custom jewelry on etsy.com with custom prices to match.
+There is a lot of great custom jewelry on Etsy with custom prices to match.
 I usually find great stuff in the cheap jewelry stores and even the supermarket.